YongkiWahyu/YongkiWahyu/README.md

 - 👀 I’m interested all about IT, especially in Networking and Programming
 - 🏢 I’m currently working at Telecommunication company as Network Operation Center
 - 📫 How to reach me
-  LinkedIn : www.linkedin.com/in/yongkiwahyu
+🔗LinkedIn : www.linkedin.com/in/yongkiwahyu
 📧 Email : yongkiwahyu254@gmail.com

 <!---